 So for a start, here’s our initial wedding checklist.
 This is in a random order.

 1. Church.
 Since we’re both Catholics, this is a must for us.
-Choosing a place to held our special wedding rites is a non-negotiable on our list.
-We have the option to held it in an open venue or any hall, but there’s something magical and serene to have it the traditional Filipino Catholic way.
+Choosing a place to hold our special wedding rites is non-negotiable on our list.
+We have the option to hold it in an open venue or any hall, but there’s something magical and serene to have it the traditional Filipino Catholic way.

 2. Wedding Theme.
 We found out that there’s a ton of themes to choose from now that ranges from Classical to Quirky to Rustic to Vintage.
 Trends vary from one theme to another and highly depends on the couple’s preference.
 Some even go to the extent of having their wedding themes patterned from movies like Star Wars, Harry Potter etc and stories such as Midsummer Night’s dream.

 3. Wedding Motif.
 Colors are everywhere and since they’re so many, we need to come up with our own minimalist palette or else it would consume our time to think of how it’ll look good on our wedding theme, reception, entourage attire etc.

 4. Reception Venue and Caterer.
 One thing weddings should be great at is the food.
 It shouldn’t be the best chef in the world or the best catering service in the town, but from a respectable catering service that would provide a world-class and budget-friendly service.

 5. Flowers and Decorations.
 Event styling is in.
 Like OMG I’m so in love with Gideon Hermosa’s event decorations!
 I just hope his rate isn’t as pricey as how fabulous his decorations were. *crossesfingers*